Health & Safety

 Who will be tested and how often?

-Select residential students, off-campus students including adult and graduate students, and employees will be tested weekly, with additional surge testing as necessary.
+Residential students, off-campus students including adult and graduate students, and employees will be tested once every 14 days, with additional surge testing as necessary.

 Is testing mandatory?

 Yes.
 If you are selected for testing you are required to participate.
 This is essential to establish the complete picture of the Marist community for health purposes and allow for accurate statistical modeling of the sample.
+Students who do not comply with this requirement will lose clearance to attend in-person classes and/or come to campus.
 If you are selected and have questions or concerns, please contact the Vice President of Student Affairs (students) or the Office of Human Resources (employees).

 What do I need to do be ready for testing?